ricardoyanez/grazing/README.md

 R. Piessens, E. De Doncker-Kapenga and C. W. Überhuber.
 QUADPACK: a subroutine package for automatic integration.
 Springer, ISBN: 3-540-12553-1.
 1983.

-## Amos - Bessel Functions
+## AMOS - Bessel Functions

-The Amos routines for evaluating Bessel functions are distributed by [Netlib](https://netlib.org/amos/).
+The AMOS routines for evaluating Bessel functions are distributed by [Netlib](https://netlib.org/amos/).
 Any changes to the original codes are distributed as patches.

 <ins>REFERENCE</ins>

 Amos, D. E. (1986) Algorithm 644: A portable package for Bessel functions of a complex argument and nonnegative order. *ACM Trans.
 Math.
 Software 12 265–273*.

-## PCHIP
+## PCHIP - Piecewise Cubic Hermite Interpolation Package

 The PCHIP routines are part of the Slatec Library.
 They can be found in [Netlib](https://netlib.org/slatec/pchip/).